clux/modul8/docs/api.md

 Note the boolean `bare` option is to let modul8 fine tune when it is necessary to include the safety wrapper - if the compile to language includes one by default.

-CoffeeScript uses a safety wrapper by default, but it is irrelevant for application code as we define wrap each file in a function anyway.
+CoffeeScript uses a safety wrapper by default, but it is irrelevant for application code as we define-wrap each file in a function anyway.
 However, if you included library code written in CoffeeScript, then modul8 will call the compile function with bare:false.

 You should implement the bare compilation option if your language supports it, as an optimization (less function wrapping for app code).
 If your code already contains wrapper,